xiaoye318024/Dog-Breeds-Identification-APP/README.md

 ## File Descriptions <a name="files"></a>

 The project I chose is one of the Udacity suggested projects.
 The data (dog images) is from Udacity Deep Learning workspace which is huge and I tried but not able to download is.
-Thus I will not attached the data in this Repository.
+I will include the link of the datasets used in this project in Instructions below.

 - In working_directory/bottleneck_features:
   * DogResnet50Data.npz:    bottleneck features from another pre-trained CNN, I used this pre-trained CNN to build the APP